mzattera/v4j/docs/005/index.md

 ![Table with glyph count by slot.](images/Char Count by Slot.PNG)

-As expected, the distribution of glyphs in slots varies based on Currier language an illustration:
+As expected, the distribution of glyphs in slots varies based on Currier language and illustration:

 ![Table with glyph count by slot for BB and HA clusters.](images/Char Count by Slot Clustered.PNG)